aloukikjoshi/blogosphere-lumina/README.md

    # or
    yarn dev
    ```

-4. Open your browser and navigate to http://localhost:5173.
+4. Open your browser and navigate to [http://localhost:8080](http://localhost:8080) (or click on the link mentioned in the terminal).

 ---

 ## 📄 License

 Blogosphere Lumina is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 For more details, see the [LICENSE](LICENSE) file in the repository.